virtualfridge/virtualfridge/documentation/Testing_And_Code_Review.md

    - Select "Open an Existing Project"
    - Navigate to and select the `frontend` directory

-2. **Start the Backend Server**:
+2. **Start the Backend Server Locally**:
-   - Before running frontend tests, ensure the backend server is running
+   - Before running frontend tests, ensure the backend server is running locally.
    - From the project root directory, run:
      ```bash
      cd backend